10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - Free trial available

 This tool combines product and marketing analytics to track customer behavior inside your product and marketing efforts in one place.
-Such data allows you to prioritize what gets fixed and tailor marketing campaigns to the target audience.
+Such data allows you to prioritize what gets fixed and tailor more targeted marketing strategies and campaigns to the target audience.

 - Link product analytics to marketing metrics to understand what campaigns acquire the most valuable prospects.